Machines of Knowledge

 Full course description

 By the end of this course, students will be able to problematise approaches to the digitisation, curation, and preservation of web-based content while interrogating the role of World Wide Web in the production of knowledge.
+Students will also learn how to apply distant reading, text mining, and visualisation tools to explore a research question pertinent to generation, use, sharing, delivery, and presentation of data on the web and will be able to discuss this within postcolonial and feminist frames.

 See the course book for required and recommended reading.